 project Summary

-With the enactment of the Economic Development – Maryland Stadium Authority – Hagerstown Multi–Use Sports and Events Facility legislation in October 2021, the Maryland Stadium Authority (MSA) is authorized to issue up to $59.5 million in bonds to finance the acquisition, design, construction and related expenses to construct the facility.
+In October 2021, with the enactment of the Economic Development – Maryland Stadium Authority – Hagerstown Multi–Use Sports and Events Facility legislation, the Maryland Stadium Authority (MSA) is authorized to issue up to $59.5 million in bonds to finance the acquisition, design, construction and related expenses to construct the facility.
 Maryland Governor Hogan’s supplemental budget also provided $8.5 million dollars towards this effort, while the General Assembly designated another $1.5 million in the fy2023 Capital Budget for the project.

-In addition to serving as the home of a new team in the Atlantic League, the facility will be designed to host other sports, cultural, and community events.
-City, county and state officials with the ownership group, believe the facility will be a catalyst for downtown revitalization, and inspire further economic development and tourism for Washington County and western Maryland.
+In October 2022, Governor Larry Hogan along with project stakeholders broke ground on a new Multi-Use and Sports Facility in the heart of downtown Hagerstown.
+The stadium—a project long sought by local leaders—will serve as the home of a new professional baseball team in the Atlantic League as well as other sports, cultural, and community events.
+City, county, and state officials, along with ownership group Downtown Baseball LLC, see the facility as a catalyst for downtown revitalization, as well as further economic development and tourism for Washington County and western Maryland.

-Upon MSA’s completion of the design and subsequent construction process, the facility will be owned and operated by the Hagerstown-Washington County Industrial Foundation (CHIEF).
+Upon MSA’s completion of the design and subsequent construction process, the facility will be owned and operated by The Hagerstown Multi-Use Sports and Events Facility, Inc..

 MSA Preliminary Renderings - Hagerstown Multi-Use Sports and Events Facility: